ZhongLIFR/QCAD/README.md

   - **RuntimeSample.py**: inspect the running time by varying the number of samples.
 - *SensitivityStudies*: which investigate the impact of parameter *k*.
   - **SensitivityOfNeighbours.py**: inspect the detection accuracy in terms of RUC AUC, PR AUC, P@n by varying the number of neighbours.
-- *MultipleRunningAverage*: which run all involved detection algothms 10 times independently.
-  - **AverageTest.py**: execute all anomaly detection algorithms except **CAD** on 20 real-world datasets 10 times, respectively.
-  - **AverageTestCOD.py**: execute **CAD** separately on 20 real-world datasets 10 times, respectively.
-This is because it takes a long time.
-  - **SynAverageTest.py**: execute all anomaly detection algorithms except **CAD** on 10 synthetic datasets 10 times, respectively.
-  - **SynAverageTestCOD.py**: execute **CAD** separately on 10 synthetic datasets 10 times, respectively.
-This is because it takes a long time.

 ### Data
 Specifcially, the Data folder contains the following sub-folders: